fmolnar-notredame/csb_powergrid/README.md

 # Code and data for analyzing converse symmetry breaking in power-grid networks

-This repository contains data and code for reproducing the results described in our upcoming article.
+This repository contains data and code for reproducing the results described in our upcoming article in Nature Communications.

 **Article title:** Asymmetry underlies stability in power grids